![]() |

 Finland will be without veteran midfielder Roman Eremenko (38), who has 73 caps for the national team.
 He was recalled after nearly nine years of absence, but was forced to withdraw due to injury.

-Veterans such as goalkeeper Lukas Hradecky, strikers Teemu Pukki, Joel Pohjanpalo and Robin Lod are all present.
-Hradecky is expected to start and become only the sixth player in Finnish history to reach 100 caps for the national team.
+Veterans such as goalkeeper Lukas Hradecky, striker Teemu Pukki, Joel Pohjanpalo and Robin Lod are all present.
+Hradecky is expected to start and become only the sixth player in Finland's history to reach 100 caps for the national team.

-Two new names, Matias Siltanen (18 years old, Djurgarden) and Tommi Jyry (25 years old, Petrolul Ploiesti) were called up to the national team for the first time, but the possibility of playing from the start is very low.
+Two new names, Matias Siltanen (18 years old, Djurgarden) and Tommi Jyry (25 years old, Petrolul Ploiesti), were called up to the national team for the first time, but the possibility of them playing from the start is very low.

 On the Dutch side, a series of key players such as Bart Verbruggen, Jurrien Timber, Jerdy Schouten, Brian Brobbey, Matthijs de Ligt, Joshua Zirkzee, Kenneth Taylor and Joey Veerman are all absent due to injury or physical reasons.

-Nathan Ake, however, has returned from foot surgery and will compete for the left-back spot with Ajax youngster Jorrel Hato.
+However, Nathan Ake has returned from foot surgery and will compete for the left-back position with Ajax youngster Jorrel Hato.
 On the opposite flank, Denzel Dumfries, Lutsharel Geertruida and Liverpool new boy Jeremie Frimpong are all ready to start.

 Frenkie de Jong and Tijjani Reijnders - who is set to join Man City - are likely to form a central midfield duo, while the attack will feature Xavi Simons, Cody Gakpo, Justin Kluivert and one of two strikers: Memphis Depay or Wout Weghorst.